 Since the 1970s, Montreal has been struggling to heal a physical and symbolic scar – the Ville-Marie Tunnel.
-Though very convenient for drivers, it created a fissure between the top and the bottom of the city.
 It was erected in a time when gargantuan steel and concrete structures were viewed as a necessary evil to urban development.
-This utilitarian view gave way to other monstrosities like the Turcot Exchange.

 Fast forward to 2021, and we now have the CHUM hospital covering a parcel of the tunnel.
 In 2017, the City of Montreal launched the International Multidisciplinary Landscape Architecture Competition for the design of La Place des Montréalaises, an urban esplanade connecting Old Montreal to its downtown core, near City Hall and the Champ-de-Mars metro station.
 The public square will be contained between Hôtel-de-Ville Avenue, Saint-Antoine Street, Sanguinet Street and Viger Avenue.